 It had been decided before they departed that the Agreement of the People would be re-drawn by a Committee of Officers and presented before a mass-meeting of the army for their approval.
-When it was four days later on 15 November near the town of Ware in Hertfordshire it had become just another version of the Heads of Proposal with conciliatory words and a promise to petition Parliament on the soldiers behalf for the payment of the money owed them.
+When it was four days later, on 15 November, near the town of Ware in Hertfordshire it had become just another version of the Heads of Proposal with conciliatory words and a promise to petition Parliament on the soldier’s behalf for the payment of the money owed them.
 It also demanded that they swear an oath of personal loyalty to the Army Commander Sir Thomas Fairfax and the Body of the Army Council.

 The Agreement was accepted by the bulk of the army whose primary concern had always been the settlement of their arrears of pay but a few of the more radicalised regiments refused to be satisfied by a few vague promises, reminders of shared hardship and pleas for their loyalty at a difficult time.
-At first they expressed their displeasure with jeers but soon began verbally abusing and jostling their Officers, when they were ordered to disperse they refused.
+At first, they expressed their displeasure with jeers but soon began verbally abusing and jostling their Officers, when they were ordered to disperse they refused.
 Instead, around 400 of them marched out of camp making for Banbury near Oxford.

 Learning of what became known as the Corkbush Field Mutiny Oliver Cromwell rushed from London with loyal regiments determined to crush the rebellion before it spread and infected the rest of the army.
 Travelling non-stop he reached Banbury late in the evening of 16 November and immediately confronted the rebels.
-He thanked them for their courage, implored them to remain loyal and to trust in their betters, and to pray to God not take up arms, but when he was mocked and heckled his temper snapped.
+He thanked them for their courage, implored them to remain loyal and to trust in their betters, and pray God not take up arms, but when he was mocked and heckled his temper snapped.
 He ordered the soldiers disarmed and riding up and down the line pulled the ribbons they were wearing from their hats and uniforms.

 Four of the most vocal of them were then singled out for exemplary punishment and they were made to roll a dice to see which one of them was to be executed.
 The unfortunate man was Private Richard Arnold.